- Height: 8-10 inches

 - Temperament: Playful, outgoing, friendly, loving

 One of the most popular cat breeds in the world is the Domestic Shorthair, which is also commonly referred to as DSH.
+Other common names include house shorthair cat, shorthair household pet, or moggies- as they’re called across the pond.
 But this is not a single recognized breed.
-Rather, a Domestic Shorthair cat is one that has a mixed ancestry.
+Rather, a Domestic Shorthair cat is one that has mixed ancestry.
+In fact, some might say that these kitties are the mutts of the feline world.
+Cute, loving, smart- but without a pedigree to prove it.

+However, the lack of pedigree doesn’t mean that these cats don’t boast a rich history.
 It is believed that the Domestic Shorthair was domesticated in ancient Egypt, around 2000 BC.
 But the breed did not make its way to America until the Pilgrims took some of these cats on the Mayflower for purposes of rodent control.
+For a meager price of some love and a place to sleep, these furry hunters took care of vermin issues settlers faced in the New World.
+The rest is history!
+Cats have not always enjoyed the status of a beloved companion, but their many qualities as pets prevailed and now they’re not just independent hunters.

 One of the most popular cat breeds in the world is the Domestic Shorthair, which is also commonly referred to as DSH.